marcellino-ornelas/templates/docs/guide/getting-started/packages.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-We will be using the previous `hello-world` repo for all examples in this section:

 > All commands examples assume your cwd is our `tps-example` repo

     | - tps-example/
         | - .tps/
-            | - hello-world
-                | - default
-                    | - index.js

 ## Package breakdown